 Explore the park as the trees put on their beautiful autumn display, discovering different seeds, nuts, berries and fungi as we go.
 Find out how they fit into the life process of reproduction.
 Observe and describe the changing seasons and how animals are preparing for winter.
 Create some leaf art to take home.
 KS2 students may also investigate seed dispersal.

-Focus on life in the pond, trees or undergrowth (KS1 & 2)
+Focus on life in the trees (KS1 & 2)

 Maps and orienteering (KS1 & KS2)